Flashcards in Hazardous Earth Deck (141):

 Describe the formation of a cyclone

-Storms move over hot oceans (26.5 degrees at least) and the storm and ocean surface’s hot air combines and begins to rise (creating low pressure), trade winds blowing opposite directions cause the storm to spin, rising warm air causes pressure to decrease at higher altitudes, air rises faster to fill the low pressure drawing more warm air in so cooler drier air sinks, the storm moves over the ocean picking up more warm air and wind speeds increase
+Storms move over hot oceans (26.5 degrees at least) and the storm and ocean surface’s hot air combines and begins to rise (creating low pressure), coriolis force causes the storm to spin, rising warm air causes pressure to decrease at higher altitudes, air rises faster to fill the low pressure drawing more warm air in so cooler drier air sinks, the storm moves over the ocean picking up more warm air and wind speeds increase

 Define Coriolis force

 An apparent force that is a result of the earths rotation and deflects moving objects to the right in the northern hemisphere and left in the southern